This tutorial is being worked on – the google photos node may not be working at this time due to changes in the underlying repositories.

 - Raspberry pi camera

-The first step is to install the gphoto-upload node, because of some peculiarities with dependencies this node has to be installed manually, the procedure follows:
+- If it is not already installed you need to install the gphoto-upload node, because of some peculiarities with dependencies this node has to be installed manually, the procedure follows:

 cd ~/.node-red sudo node-red-stop sudo npm i node-red-contrib-easybotics-gphoto-upload sudo npm i axios@^0.16.2